pangenome/odgi/docs/rst/commands/odgi_explode.rst

 OPTIONS
 =======

-Graph Files IO
+MANDATORY OPTIONS
 --------------

 | **-i, --idx**\ =\ *FILE*
-| File containing the succinct variation graph to break in its
+| Load the succinct variation graph in ODGI format from this *FILE*.
-  components.
 The file name usually ends with *.og*.

 Explode Options
 ---------------

 | **-p, --prefix**\ =\ *STRING*
-| Write each connected component in a file with the given prefix.
+| Write each connected component in a file with the given *STRING* prefix.
 The
   file for the component ``i`` will be named ``STRING.i.og`` (default:
   ``component.i.og``).